dpellegr/PolyGear/README.md

 ### What is this "module" thing?
 Can't I just specify the radius?

-Please take a look at the document from KHK Gears linked above.
-The short answer is that you could use the radius, but in the long run it would hurt yourself with fractional number of teeth and/or non meshing gears.
 You can think about the module as a universal measure of the size of the tooth.
-Having the same module is the first requisite when evaluating the proper meshing of two gears, and therefore it is very deeply rooted into the industry standard.
+Having the same module is the first requisite when evaluating the proper meshing of two gears, and therefore it is very deeply rooted into the industry standard and well described in the document from KHK Gears linked above.
+You could use the radius, but in the long run it would hurt yourself with fractional number of teeth and/or non meshing gears.

-If you really want to go the radius way, give a random module and use the openSCAD resize() command, but you have been warned...
+If you really want to go the radius way, specify a random module, then use the OpenSCAD `resize()` command, but you have been warned...

 ### How are Bevel Gears constructed/determined?